 Bluehost has an uptime of around 99.98% (meaning your website would be unavailable for about 1 hr and 45 minutes each year) and GoDaddy has an uptime of 99.99% (meaning your website would be unavailable for about 50 minutes each year).

-GoDaddy also offers an uptime guarantee, where you can get credit up to 5% of your monthly fee if the uptime drops below 99.9%.
+GoDaddy also offers an uptime guarantee, under which you can receive credit up to 5% of your monthly fee if the uptime drops below 99.9%.

-Essentially, those figures all mean that both Bluehost and GoDaddy are high-performing web hosts.
-They’re reliable and fast—so you won’t need to worry about downtime or about your site running slowly due to hosting issues.
+Those figures all mean that Bluehost and GoDaddy are high-performing web hosts.
+They’re reliable and fast—so you won’t need to worry about downtime or your site running slowly due to hosting issues.
 When it comes to the question of Bluehost vs GoDaddy on performance, they’ll both take good care of you.

 Winner: Tie